imathis/octopress/source/docs/setup/index.markdown

 ### What to Commit?

-Now that you've installed the `source` and `sass` directories add them to your git repository, commit and push.
+With `rake install` you've setup the default Octopress theme in the `source` and `sass` directories.
+Add them to your git repository, commit and push. *Remember if you're hosting with Github user/organization pages, you'll want to commit these to the `source` branch.*

 ``` sh
     git add .